Do you want to go camping with dogs and not have any problems?

 A mountain campsite is an ideal destination for four-legged adventurers.

 What makes a campsite a paradise for dogs?

-Breathing fresh air, exploring new routes and immersing yourself in nature are just some of the advantages of travelling to the Picos de Europa National Park.
-But for your holiday to be complete, you can’t leave your walking companion behind?
+Altogether, Breathing fresh air, exploring new routes, and immersing yourself in nature are just some of the advantages of traveling to the Picos de Europa National Park.
+But for your holiday to be complete, Can’t you leave your walking companion behind?

 mountain camping, a dog’s paradise

 Independence, freedom, and accessibility to a multitude of routes are features that camping el Cares offers to make your experience unforgettable.

 Even if the destination is the most appropriate for your dream holiday, you have to pay attention to certain details that will ensure that your holiday is not dangerous and that you will take home with you a beautiful memory.

 Achieving a harmonious coexistence on a campsite with dogs

 Although campsites are ideal places to stay with pets, it is important to know the rules of coexistence and to respect them.
 Some of the most basic ones are: